RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

 Scenario 7 : Create a new Windows Instance and Install IIS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Add Provider
+1. Add Provider .
+Skip this step if Scenario6 is already executed
  * In Settings, under DevopsSetup -> Providers, add a New provider by entering the valid details

    Please refer to :ref:`provider-settings` for more details.

-2. Add VMImage for Windows(Public AMI to be added for Windows2012)
+2. Add VMImage for Windows(Public AMI to be added for Windows2012).
  * In Settings, under Gallery setup -> VMImage, add a New VMImage for Windows

    Please refer to :ref:`configure-vm` for more details.